 Figure 2 shows the elements of a GC.
-The main component is a long tube through which the gas flows, called the column.
-The inside of the column is coated in a polymer called the stationary phase.
-A sample is injected into the column and is carried by a carrier gas (or mobile phase), typically helium or nitrogen.
+The main component is the column, a long tube whose inner surface is coated with a polymer (also called the stationary phase).
+A sample is injected into the column along with a carrier gas (or mobile phase), typically helium or nitrogen.
 As the sample flows through the column, molecules react with the stationary phase and are slowed.
 Different molecules in the sample react differently with the stationary phase and travel through the column at different rates, allowing for separation.
 As the gas leaves the column, it is detected by the detector and recorded.
 Figure 3 shows an example recording, or chromatogram.
 Each of the peaks represents a different molecule that has been detected.

 A layout of our GC design is shown in Figure 4.
 A cross section of the channel is also pictured (Figure 5).
 The column is 5.8 m long, 150 µm wide, and 70 µm deep.
 The whole GC fits on a 100 mm silicon wafer.
 After manufacturing the GC chips in the cleanroom, we use a technique called silk-screening to print heaters onto the outside surface of the wafers.
 Heating the GC in this manner allows a negative thermal gradient to be applied across the column.
 This is beneficial because as the sample travels down the column, the molecules that are farther along will be at a lower temperature, causing them to travel more slowly than the molecules that aren’t as far along in the column (see Figure 6).
 This causes focusing, ultimately producing narrower and taller peaks in the chromatogram.
 A completed GC chip with silk-screened heaters is pictured in Figure 7.
 Funding for this project has been provided by Perkin Elmer.